build-on-aws/content/tutorials/building-multi-region-disaster-recovery-for-amazon-appstream2.0/index.md

 The high level steps are as follows:

-1. Set up file share and folder permissions to store user profile data
+1. Set up file share and folder permissions to store user profile data.

-2. Set up share permissions to allow data write and replication over network
+2. Set up share permissions to allow data write and replication over network.

-3. Install and configure FSLogix on the Amazon AppStream 2.0 ImageBuilder
+3. Install and configure FSLogix on the Amazon AppStream 2.0 ImageBuilder.

-4. Set up the Group Policy to configure FSLogix
+4. Set up the Group Policy to configure FSLogix.

-5. Create an Amazon AppStream 2.0 image
+5. Create an Amazon AppStream 2.0 image.

-6. Copy the Amazon AppStream 2.0 image to the DR region
+6. Copy the Amazon AppStream 2.0 image to the DR region.

-7. Recreate the Amazon AppStream 2.0 Stack configuration in the DR region
+7. Recreate the Amazon AppStream 2.0 Stack configuration in the DR region.

-8. Set up your SAML IdP
+8. Set up your SAML IdP.

-9. Test if Disaster Recovery is working as expected
+9. Test if Disaster Recovery is working as expected.

 ## Deploy the Solution

 ### Step 1: Set Up File and Folder Permissions

 1. The first step is to create a folder on both your primary and DR file servers to store your user profile containers, in this blog I will be using FSx for Windows to store my user profile containers.
 Create a folder on the D drive (D\$) of your Primary and DR FSx file servers manually or using this PowerShell command from a domain joined machine.